Offline Signing with Atto Commons

 Conclusion

-By using the Atto Commons library for JS or Kotlin, you can fully manage the lifecycle of Atto transactions in your own code: from key creation and offline signing to publishing transactions on the network and reacting to incoming funds.
+By using the Atto Commons library for JS, Kotlin, and Java, you can fully manage the lifecycle of Atto transactions in your own code: from key creation and offline signing to publishing transactions on the network and reacting to incoming funds.
 This advanced integration approach gives you maximum flexibility and security (you control your private keys at all times) at the cost of a bit more implementation work compared to using a high-level Wallet Server.

 for production use, always run your own Atto node and work server for reliability and security.
 With the patterns shown